-YOUR HOME Music Systems •
+YOUR HOME Music Systems LINN

-Privacy Help & Support OPTIMISE SYSTEM s tatus: Online
+Privacy Help & Support OPTIMISE S SYSTEM Status: Online

-GENERAL SPACE SOURCES MUSIC OUTPUTS VOLUME M IORE V
+GENERAL SPACE SOURCES MUSIC O UTPUTS VOLUME MORE V

 System Name My Majik DSM

+DEVICI ES

-Network Player Majik DSM 🗦 >
+Network Player Majik DSM >

-Speakers Majik 109 🗦 •
+Speakers Majik 109 >

-Additional Subwoofer Majik 126 🗦 -
+Additional Subwoofer Majik 126 >

-You may also add multiple additional subwoofers to your music system; each additional subwoofer will then be listed under the General tab, as shown below; note that you can change the assigned channel of an additional subwoofer at any time by clicking on the additional subwoofer's name under the General tab and reassigning the channel using the Channel drop-down menu, or remove it by clicking on the Remove Additional Subwoofer button.
+You may also add multiple additional subwoofers to your music system; each additional subwoofer will then be listed under the General tab, as shown below; note that you can change the assigned channel of an additional subwoofer at any time by clicking on the additional subwoofer's name under the General tab and reassigning the channel using the Channel drop-down menu or remove it by clicking on the Remove Additional Subwoofer button.

-Music Systems
+Music Systems • •

-LINN
+LINN IL /

 Privacy

-Help & Support OPTIMISE SYSTEM Status: Online
+Help & Support OPTIMISE SY Status: Online

-GENERAL SPACE SOURCES MUSIC OUTPUTS VOLUME MORE $\sim$
+GENERAL SPACE SOURCES MUSIC OU ITPUTS VOLUME MORE ~

 System Name My Majik DSM

-DEVI CES
+DEVICE s

 Network Player Majik DSM >

-M-84.400

 Speakers Majik 109 >

 Additional Subwoofer Majik 126 >

 Additional Subwoofer Majik 126 >

-2.3 Optimising your music system
+2.3 Optimising your music system for the first time

-If your music system is not currently optimised you will see an Optimise System button below the graphic of your music system, as shown above.
+If you are optimising your music system for the first time you will see an Optimise System button below the graphic of your music system, as shown above.
 Click on the Optimise System button; a dialog with a brief explanation of Space Optimisation will appear, as shown below.